 “Our program is open to high school sophomores who have a 3.0 GPA or higher.
 A student can take any course as long as they meet the prerequisites,” she explained.
 “Students come to campus to take courses and they are also eligible for online courses.”

 About 2,000 high school students take classes at UWM each academic year, Bruer said.
-The most common courses to take are introductory English and mathematics courses but a growing contingency is pursuing language studies.
-“Foreign language courses are also popular because it’s very attractive to employers to have employees who can speak multiple languages.”
+The most common courses to take are introductory English and mathematics, but a growing contingency is pursuing language studies.
+“Foreign language courses are also popular because it’s very attractive to employers to have employees who can speak multiple languages,” she said.

 How to sign up

-To begin the process to register for the Early College Credit Program, start with a visit to your high school counselor, Breuer advised.
+To register for the Early College Credit Program, start with a visit to your high school counselor, Breuer advised.
 “The state deadlines are very early: March 1 for Fall semester, Oct.
 1 for Spring semester and Feb.
 1 for summer school.
-Students must apply before those deadlines.
+Students must apply to the program through their high schools before those deadlines.

-Once the high school approves the student’s application, they have to apply to UWM as a student,” Breuer said.
+Once a high school approves a student’s application, they have to apply to UWM as a student,” Breuer said.
 UWM’s application deadlines are closer to the start of each semester.
-For example, the deadline to apply to begin UWM in the Fall is Aug.
+The deadline to apply to begin UWM in the Fall is Aug.
 1 and Dec.
 15 for the Spring.

 UWM promotes the dual enrollment programs by distributing flyers and posters, “but it is up to the high schools to do most of the advertising,” she said.
 “We work with a lot of school counselors and try to keep them informed about the program and deadlines.”